 7.3 Tie break

-In the case of 2 or more applications that cannot be separated by the oversubscription criteria outlined above, the academy will use random allocation as a tie breaker to decide between applicants.
+In the case of 2 or more applications that cannot be separated by the oversubscription criteria outlined above, the academy will use the Local Authority’s system of random allocation as a tie breaker to decide between applicants (which is carried out by the local authority’s computerised system).
 This process will be independently verified.
-[BG to add detail of LA process following request for info].

 In the case of multiple births or siblings in the same year group, where there is only one place available in the academy, all will be considered together as one application.
 Random allocation will not be applied to multiple birth siblings (twins, triplets etc) from the same family tied for the final place.
 Darwen Vale High School will admit them all and exceed the PAN in these exceptional circumstances.